 Certain genetic mutations are more common in lung cancers seen in nonsmokers than in people who smoke.
 Biomarker testing can point to targeted treatments for specific mutations.

-By the time a person receives a diagnosis, it has often already spread to other parts of the body.
-Healthcare professionals often recommend chemotherapy and radiation to shrink small cell lung cancer tumors.
+When a person receives a diagnosis, it has often already spread to other body parts.
+Healthcare professionals often recommend chemotherapy and radiation to shrink small-cell lung cancer tumors.

 - squamous cell carcinoma